 An Entrepreneur is someone who perceives an opportunity and builds an organization to pursue that opportunity.

 The entrepreneur is the embodiment of many things.
-He/she is the founder, opportunity seeker, creator and initiator, leader, problem solver, the motivator, the strategizer and the guardian of the mission, values, and culture of the venture.
+He/she is the founder, opportunity seeker, creator and initiator, leader, problem solver, the motivator, the strategist and the guardian of the mission, values, and culture of the venture.

 There are nine desirable characteristics that any entrepreneur should have.
 These skills include:

 History of the Network for Teaching Entrepreneurship

 The Network for teaching Entrepreneurship was founded by Steve Mariotti, who was an entrepreneur before he shifted his career to education.
-Mariottie aspired to help at risk students to learn, in New York City in 1987.
+Mariottie aspired to help at-risk students to learn, in New York City in 1987.

 He is known for good leadership and has experience in running high growth companies for more than 20 years.
-So far the Network for Teaching Entrepreneurship has worked across US and the whole world with 700,000+ young adults from low-income communities.
+So far the Network for Teaching Entrepreneurship has worked across the US and the whole world with 700,000+ young adults from low-income communities.

 Network for Teaching Entrepreneurship School Programs